silver0a1/dANN/README.md

 ### 8. Checkerboard Problem

-This experiment trains a dANN to classify points on a checkerboard pattern.
+This experiment trains a dendritic neuron to classify points on a checkerboard pattern.

 **To run:**